fbpx

 Allow for 15 minutes to dry before applying another layer.
 Apply an additional coat if necessary until the desired color tint is achieved.

 If you are going to use makeup it is important to make sure you are choosing products made with acne-safe ingredients.
-I highly recommend using an acne-safe primer that works well with your skin type and does not contain any comedogenic ingredients.
+I highly recommend using an non-comedogenic primer that works well with your skin type and does not contain any comedogenic ingredients.

 How To Pick a Skin Friendly Tanning Lotion